Eerosal/Tagger/README.md

 * CheckStyle

 ## How to run
 Please don't do it.
-I have plans to dockerize everything later when everything's ready enough, maybe then?
+I'll commit the existing Docker files when everything's ready enough, maybe then?

 ## Disclaimer
 The application (Tagger) is provided AS IS without any kind of warranty.